Ten Good Reasons to buy Organic & Bio-Dynamic

 The average child receives exposure to at least eight widely used cancer-causing pesticides in food.
 Food choices made now will affect your child’s future health.

-Pesticides contaminate water.
+Pesticides & chemicals contaminate water through ground, water runoff, drainage systems and over-spray, they can be carried by the wind onto your roof or tank contaminating your rainwater supply as well.
 Water makes up two-thirds of our body mass and covers three-quarters of the planet thus polluting the very thing that sustains life.

 Modern farming uses more petroleum than any other single industry.
 More energy is now used to produce synthetic fertilisers than to till, cultivate and harvest all the crops.
 Organic farming is based on labour intensive practices such as hand weeding, and uses green manuring and crop covers instead of synthetic fertilisers to support soil.

 Although more large-scale farms are making the conversion to organic practices, most organic farms are small family owned farms.
-North America has lost more than 650,000 family farms in the past decade.
-The US Department of Agriculture predicts that half their farm production will come from 1% of farms by the year 2000.
+North America LOST more than 650,000 family farms between 1990-2000 that gives an estimation in the millions for the whole planet.
 Organic farming could be one of the few survival tactics left for family farms.

 Although organic foods might seem more expensive than conventional foods, conventional food prices do not reflect the hidden costs of subsidies borne by society.
-These hidden costs include fuel and transportation subsidies, pesticide regulation and testing, hazardous waste disposal and clean up, environmental damage, sickness and so on . . .
+These hidden costs include fuel and transportation subsidies, pesticide regulation and testing, hazardous waste disposal and clean up, environmental damage, sickness and so on . . ., to make it simple with organic and bio-dynamic produce when grown properly, your buying safe produce that has not been grown in way that will threaten your life or the life of the planet.